c3d/xl/doc/HANDBOOK_2-evaluation.md

   | --------------------- | ------------------ | ------------------- |
   | `pi is 3.14`          | `pi`               | `ip`, `3.14`        |

-  Top-level name patterns are called _name definitions_.
+  Definitions with a top-level name pattern are called _name definitions_.

   > **NOTE** This case only applies to names, not to operators.
   > You cannot define a `+` operator that way.